X-Forwarded-Host HTTP Header: Syntax, Directive, Examples

 1. Request Headers – The originating request was intercepted and identified by the X-Forwarded-Host HTTP Header.

-2. Response Headers – The X-Forwarded-Host HTTP Header exposes privacy-sensitive information used for debugging, statistics, and generating location-dependent content.
+2. Response Headers – The X-Forwarded-Host HTTP Header exposes privacy-sensitive information for debugging, statistics, and generating location-dependent content.

-The similar HTTP Headers to the X-Forwarded-Host HTTP Header are listed below.
+The HTTP headers similar to the X-Forwarded-Host HTTP header are listed below.

-• Host HTTP Header: Host HTTP Header and X-Forwarded-Host HTTP Header specify the server to which the request is being sent.
+• Host HTTP Header: Host HTTP Header and X-Forwarded-Host HTTP Header specify the server to which the request is sent.

 • X-Forwarded-For HTTP Header: The X-Forwarded-For is similar to the X-Forwarded-Host HTTP Header.
 The X-Forwarded-For HTTP Header is a de-facto standard header that identifies the original IP address of the client connecting to a web server through an HTTP proxy or a load balancer.